Come visit the HSU Natural History Museum at 1242 G Street Arcata!

 - Custom sign for the south facing museum wall

-- Folding tables and chairs
+- Folding tables and chairs for our new classroom

 - 2" self-standing non-illuminated magnifier